Michael Cisco: Short fiction

 Cisco's work can also be found in The Thackery T. Lambshead Pocket Guide to Eccentric & Discredited Diseases, Album Zutique, Leviathan III, Leviathan IV, Phantom, Lovecraft Unbound, Last Drink Bird Head, Cinnabar's Gnosis: A Homage to Gustav Meyrink, Black Wings, The Thackery T. Lambshead Cabinet of Curiosities, The Master in the Cafe Morphine: A Homage to Mikhail Bulgakov, Blood and Other Cravings, DADAOISM, This Hermetic Legislature: A Homage to Bruno Schulz, and The Weird.

 His essay on author Sadeq Hedayat, "Eternal Recurrence in The Blind Owl," appeared in the journal, Iranian Studies Other critical articles by Cisco have appeared in The New Weird, The Encyclopedia of the Vampire, The Weird Fiction Review, and Lovecraft Studies.

 Centipede Press has published a limited edition box set, composed of four novels and a collection of short fiction.

 All four novels are published for the first time in individual hardcover editions.

-Each book features a new introduction by Jeffrey Ford (The Traitor), Rhys Hughes (The Tyrant), Joseph S. Pulver (Secret Hours), Paul Tremblay (The Golem) and Ann VanderMeer (The Divinity Student).
+Each book features a new introduction by Jeffrey Ford (The Traitor), Rhys Hughes (The Tyrant), Joseph S. Pulver (Secret Hours), Paul G. Tremblay (The Golem) and Ann VanderMeer (The Divinity Student).

 Dim Shores published the novella The Knife Dance in 2016.
 The project was curated by Joseph S. Pulver.

 Nightscape Press released Cisco's novella, Do You Mind if We Dance with Your Legs? in 2020 for their charitable chapbook series.
 One-third of all physical chapbook sales benefit the Los Angeles LGBT Center.

 Cisco was on the editorial board of Vastarien Literary Journal as associate editor.

+He has described his work as "de-genred" fiction.

 Awards and nominations

 The Divinity Student won the International Horror Guild Award for Best First Novel of 1999.

 The Great Lover was nominated for a Shirley Jackson Award in 2012 and was declared the Best Weird Novel of 2011 by the Weird Fiction Review.

-Unlanguage was nominated for Best Horror Novel by Locus in 2019.
+Unlanguage was nominated for Best Horror Novel by Locus Magazine in 2019.

+Weird Fiction: A Genre Study was nominated for Superior Achievement in Long Fiction at the 2023 Bram Stoker Awards.